>> The worst banks for ethics are Barclays, HSBC, NatWest, Lloyds and Santander

 - Tax – Does it pay its fair share of tax?

-It’s difficult to put a finger on exactly what an ethical bank does, it’s more what they don’t do which makes them a more ethical alternative.
+It’s difficult to put a finger on exactly what an ethical bank does, it’s more what they don’t do which makes them a greener banking alternative.

 An ethical bank won’t finance weapon deals.
 Some of the most unethical banks (all listed below) are funding arms trades for countries that are linked to human rights abuses.

-What are the most ethical banks in the UK?
+What are the most ethical banks in 2023?

 The banks listed below can certainly claim to ethical and much more environmentally conscious.
-Just to state, I am not a banking expert nor am I affiliate to any of the banks below.
+Just to state, I am not a banking expert or financial expert.

 1. Triodos Bank

-Triodos was granted a UK banking license in 2019 and is by far the most ethical bank available in the UK.
+Triodos was granted a UK banking license in 2019 and is by far the most ethical and eco friendly bank available in the UK.

 Unlike most of the banking world, they believe they can help create a more positive society and benefit the environment, rather than just avoiding the bad stuff.

 Triodos Bank was founded in the Netherlands in 1980, aiming to buck the trend of the banking industry.
 And it seems like they are doing just that.